-- 1. Degree courses open to undergraduates in the Faculty of Arts (pp. 19-23) - 2.
-Degree courses open to undergraduates in the Faculty of Social Sciences, which can lead to a minor in German (pp. 34-35), and the Faculty of Business and Economics (pp. 44-45) - 3.
-Degree courses offered as inter-faculty electives (pp. 53-56) - 4.
-Courses leading to the award of the Certificate in German, open to undergraduates of all faculties (pp. 72-74)
+- Degree courses open to undergraduates in the Faculty of Arts, which can lead to a minor in German (pp. 24-28) 1. - Degree courses open to undergraduates in the Faculty of Social Sciences, which can lead to a minor in 2.
+German (pp. 41-43) - Degree courses open to undergraduates in Faculty of Business and Economics (pp. 41 43) 3. - Degree courses offered as inter-faculty electives (pp. 55-58) 4. - Courses leading to the award of the Certificate in German, open to undergraduates from all faculties (pp. 76-78) 5.

 These programmes are validated by external examiners and aim to provide students with oral as well as written language skills.
 The different programmes allow students to gain a deeper insight into contemporary life and culture in Germany through the study of a broad range of authentic materials.
 Students will be able to experience life in Germany first-hand by participating in one of the summer language courses offered by German universities or by enrolling in courses of one or two semesters' duration at selected universities in Germany and Austria e.g. the Junior Year Programme or European Semester offered by the University of Bonn.
 An increasing number of German universities are now offering study programmes at postgraduate level taught in English.
-Our language programmes will provide students, who are interested in furthering their studies in Germany, with the necessary language skills and cultural knowledge to adapt to the German speaking environment outside the classroom.
+Our language programmes will provide students who are interested in furthering their studies in Germany with the necessary language skills and cultural knowledge to adapt to the German speaking environment outside the classroom.

 The German Section has well established links with tertiary institutions in Germany including the universities of Stuttgart, Heidelberg, Bonn, Leipzig, Bayreuth, Tübingen, Saarbrücken and Freiburg, which allow students to attend summer language courses in different parts of Germany after their second year of language studies.
-Official exchanges exist between The University of Hong Kong and the University of Bremen and Bremen Hochschule.
+Official exchanges exist between The University of Hong Kong and the University of Bonn and Bremen Hochschule.
 More recently, the University has also established an exchange programme with the University of Salzburg in Austria.
 All in all, the Section has contacts with about 30 universities in Germany.